 The research will culminate in a demonstration at Cranfield University’s state-of-the-art Multi-User Environment for Autonomous Vehicle Innovation (MUEAVI) research facility utilising Transport System Catapult’s autonomous pods.

-Professor Antonios Tsourdous, Head of Autonomous and Cyber-Physical Systems Centre at Cranfield University said: “CORAM will be a significant collaborative trial at our research facility.
+Professor Antonios Tsourdos, Head of Autonomous and Cyber-Physical Systems Centre at Cranfield University said: “CORAM will be a significant collaborative trial at our research facility.
 MUEAVI is a purpose-built, instrumented roadway created as a ‘living laboratory’ for research into connected and autonomous vehicles.

 “It enables autonomous vehicles to be researched and tested in diverse real-world situations and environments.
 This capability is essential to develop and gain confidence in the exciting technological developments of autonomous vehicles.”